Regime theory

-Regime theory is a theory within international relations derived from the liberal tradition that argues that international institutions or regimes affect the behavior of states or other international actors.
+Regime theory is a theory within international relations derived from the liberal tradition which argues that international institutions or regimes affect the behavior of states or other international actors.
 It assumes that cooperation is possible in the anarchic system of states, as regimes are, by definition, instances of international cooperation.

-Stephen D. Krasner was a key figure in establishing Regime theory as a prominent topic of study in IR, in part through the 1983 edited collection International Regimes.
+Stephen D. Krasner was a key figure in establishing the theory as a prominent topic of study in IR, in part through the 1983 edited collection International Regimes.
 Robert Keohane's 1984 book After Hegemony has been described as regime theory's "fullest expression."

 Theoretical foundations

 While realism predicts that conflict should be the norm in international relations, regime theorists say that there is cooperation despite anarchy.
 Often they cite cooperation in trade, human rights, and collective security, among other issues.
 These instances of cooperation are regimes.
 The most commonly cited definition comes from Stephen Krasner, who defines regimes as "institutions possessing norms, decision rules, and procedures which facilitate a convergence of expectations".
 Thus, the concept of regimes is broader than that of a formal organization.

 Not all approaches to regime theory, however are liberal or neoliberal; some realist scholars like Joseph Grieco developed hybrid theories which take a realism-based approach to this fundamentally liberal theory.
 (Realists do not say cooperation never happens, just that it's not the norm—a difference of degree).